-First degree biochemistry, PhD in cellular pathology, followed by research in oncology and neurobiology at research institutes in Switzerland.
-In 1997 moved to help establish an interdisciplinary unit for bioethics at the University of Basel.
-Followed research interests in the regulation of genetic and reproductive medicine, and in more general areas of bioethics, disability, the social construction of moral issues, and in feminist and psychoanalytic approaches to understanding moral processes.
-Between 2002 and 2004 based at Policy, Ethics and Life Sciences Institute at Newcastle, investigating ethical issues in prenatal sex selection.
-In 2006 returned to Newcastle to join Sociology, and in 2008 joined PEALS as Director of Research.
+My first degree was in biochemistry, and my PhD in cellular pathology.
+I held research fellowships in oncology and neurobiology at research institutes in Switzerland, before moving to help establish the first interdisciplinary unit for bioethics at the University of Basel.
+Over the next few years I followed my developing research interests in the regulation of genetic and reproductive medicine, and in the more general areas of bioethics, disability, the social construction of moral issues, and in feminist and psychoanalytic approaches to understanding moral processes.
+Between 2002 and 2004 I was temporarily based at the Policy, Ethics and Life Sciences Institute at Newcastle with a Wellcome Trust-funded project investigating ethical issues in prenatal sex selection.
+In 2006 I returned to Newcastle to join Sociology, and in 2008 joined PEALS (the Policy, Ethics and Life Sciences Research Centre) as Director of Research.

 BA in Biochemistry, University of Oxford, 1985

 PhD in Cellular Pathology, University of Cambridge, 1989

 MA in Psychoanalytic Theory, Sheffield University, 2008

 Postdoctoral research fellow, Swiss Institute for Experimental Cancer Research, Epalinges

 Postdoctoral research fellow, Institute of Physiology, University of Basel

 Tutor in Biology, with responsibility for European students, Open University

 Lecturer, Institute for Applied Ethics and Centre for Gender Studies, University of Basel